Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-07-typography.md

 https://github.com/Make-School-Labs/css-framework-starter

-Find a past project that or other web page you can test your framework against.
+Find a past project or other web page you can test your framework against.
 This can be any HTML page.
 Remove any styles this page previouly used.

 Think of a name for your CSS framework.
 Seriously, it needs a name, it's a product, no really it is and like any other product it needs a name.

+- Frmwrk
+- Framwërk
+- Ninja CSS
+- Chonky CSS
+- CSSS - Chonky Styles Solidly Served
+- CSSSS - CSS Served with Solid Sagacious Style
+- CSSSSS - Colorful Simple Seamless Safely Served Styles

+Seriously, your CSS framework needs a name.
+Make up a name.

-Name your CSS file after your framework.
-The framework CSS should not be named: style.css!
+Name your CSS file after your framework. **The framework CSS should not be named: style.css!**

 Copy your sample HTML files into the folder with your framework css repo and link them to your CSS files.

 Add some styles!

+What will your CSS framework look like?
+Your CSS framework will be a CSS file.
+Yep, it will be a single CSS file.

+You can build your CSS file from SASS, break this up inot several .scss files but it should compile to a single .css file.

+Anyone who wants to use your CSS framework should only have to download the .css file and link to it in head of their HTML document.

 ### Styling type